gordonje/missourian_analytics/README.md

 Set up
 ------

 We needed to put all relevant and potentially interesting data into a single database in order to run queries and statistical procedures.
 My personal preference is to use [PostgreSQL](http://www.postgresql.org/).
-If you're trying follow along while using a different database manager (e.g., [MySQL](http://www.mysql.com/), [SQL Server](http://www.microsoft.com/en-us/server-cloud/products/sql-server/), etc.), then you'll need may need to account for some syntactical of functional differences.
-That's on you.
+If you're trying follow along while using a different database manager (e.g., [MySQL](http://www.mysql.com/), [SQL Server](http://www.microsoft.com/en-us/server-cloud/products/sql-server/), etc.), then you'll need to account for some syntactical of functional differences on your own.

 But really though: This is a speculative research project focused on a small city paper conducted by a bunch of novices.
 For a class.
 I'm not anticipating a lot of followers.